What Does Depression Feel Like?

 Fatigue and low energy are common symptoms of depression in men and women, which can make it difficult to motivate yourself to get out of bed or even complete simple tasks.

 According to recent research, these feelings of exhaustion is your body physically reacting to depression, with a reduced oxygen supply to the brain leading to that sluggishness.
-This physical symptom of depression could also be the result of a disturbed sleeping pattern, whether due to insomnia or hypersomnia (both of which can be a sign of severe depression).
+These physical symptoms of depression could also be the result of a disturbed sleeping pattern, whether due to insomnia or hypersomnia (both of which can be a sign of depression).

 Regardless of the reason why, exhaustion and fatigue can exacerbate other clinical depression symptoms, as well as potentially making you feel more irritable, emotional, and confused.
 If you are feeling chronically tired, consider introducing sleep techniques to your wind-down routine, such as laying off the caffeine, leaving a few hours between sleep and your last meal, getting blackout blinds, listening to relaxing music, meditating, and investing in good quality sleepwear.